AdamKyle/flare/resources/info/npcs/section-1.md

 # NPC’s

-> ### ATTN!
->
-> This document does not give you NPC names, accept in the table below.
-The reason is, this game can change the NPC names.
-> Consult the table below to know which NPC and which type that NPC is, to relate to the documentation here.
->
-> All NPC commands can be seen in the below table.

 Npc’s in Planes of Tlessa are entities that you can interact with via chat only.
 Some NPC’s will require you to be at their location, while others don’t care where you are.
 If an NPC requires you to be at their location, and you message them when you are not, you will see: